intuition-dev/intuDocs/docsSrc/src/ca.md

-## Tutorial 2: Mount S3 bucket via goofys using CodeAnywhere editor and Digital Ocean Linux box
+# Mount S3 to linux box via goofys using CodeAnywhere editor

 ## Setup cloud dev.

 1. Setup up a Linux box in the cloud, e.g. [Digital Ocean](www.digitalocean.com).

+1. Change the root password for DO linux box.
+Connect by ssh in terminal.
+It will ask to enter existing password and then new password:

+        $ ssh root@[IP-Address]

 1. Setup a Web IDE account, e.g. [CodeAnywhere](https://codeanywhere.com) online text editor (hereafter CA)

-1. In CA, connect to the Linux box (created on DO).
+1. In CA, connect to the Linux box.

-1. In CA, open SSH to the Linux box (right click on the root folder --> 'SSH Terminal').
+1. In CA, open SSH to the Linux box.

 ### Cloud Mount S3